Xon/XenForo-SessionCache/README.md

 Provided scripts:

-- For copying MySQL sessions to a seperate cache: copy_mysql_sessions_to_cache.php
+- For copying MySQL sessions to a seperate cache: copy_sessions_to_cache.php
  - Edit the line:
   ```
   $fileDir = dirname(__FILE__) . '/html';